dorian-sotpyrc/create-an-interactive-data-dashboard-with-python/README.md

   - Clean project structure
   - Example Dockerfile
   - Gunicorn command for deployment
-- **Easy to extend**: add new metrics or charts by editing the config file.
+- **Easy to extend**: add new metrics, charts, or datasets by editing config.

 ---